Hello, I’m Jen. I’m a writer and mama.

 - I’m an introvert, highly sensitive person, an INFJ and renaissance soul/scanner

-- I’m a mama to a toddler who the absolute love of my life
+- I’m a mama to a toddler who is the absolute love of my life

-- I live in a tiny house with my partner, pup and son – you can read all about our tiny house journey here
+- I live in a tiny house on a trailer with my partner, pup and son

 - I love dogs and have my own wee pup called Duncan